Worker Retraining Orientation: Tuesdays at 8:30 a.m OR Fridays at 12:00 p.m. W213C

 Who may be eligible for the Worker Retraining Program?

-The Worker Retraining Program provides one quarter of tuition, plus career counseling, academic guidance and other benefits to individuals in career transition such as laid off workers, displaced homemakers, and formerly self-employed individuals.
+The Worker Retraining Program provides one quarter of tuition and book assistance, plus career counseling, academic guidance and other benefits to individuals in career transition such as laid off workers, displaced homemakers, and formerly self-employed individuals.
 Military veterans, honorably discharged in the last two years, may be eligible for help with cost of books.

 You may be eligible for this program if you: